dart-lang/site-www/src/_guides/libraries/useful-libraries.md

 ### Web libraries

-If you write web apps, check out Angular 2, a web application framework.
+If you write web apps, check out AngularDart, a web application framework.
 Other available resources are the js package for interoperability with JavaScript APIs, and the dart:html library for low-level HTML programming.